microsoft/pxt-microbit/docs/device/usb/windows-firefox.md

 ![Save download file dialog](/static/mb/device/usb/save-file-firefox.gif)

 A window may appear asking whether you want to save or open the `.hex` file.
-If it doesn't go click on the downloads icon at the top of the browser.
+If it doesn't, go click on the downloads icon at the top of the browser.

 ![Save file prompt](/static/mb/device/usb/open-file-firefox.png)